rahulrajpl/minimal-mistakes/_pages/about.md

 entries_layout: grid
 classes: wide
 ---
 Welcome to randomwalk blog.
 Here I pen down random thoughts/ studies/ opinions/ etc. related to cybersecurity and machine learning (Or sometimes Computer Science in general).
-For one to one conversation with author, please use author's public key [here](/static/base.txt).
+For one to one chat, please click [here](https://keybase.io/rahulrajpl) or use my public key [here](/base.txt).

 **Contact**

-Best way to contact author is email.
+Best way to contact me is email.
+(Will be updated soon)

 **Thanks**

-Author has borrowed the hardwork of following people to build this website.
+I have borrowed the hardwork of following people to build this website (with minor tweaks).
 Thanks to

 1. [Michael Rose](https://github.com/mmistakes)(for the jekyll theme)

 2. [Jeff Donahue](http://jeffdonahue.com/) (for the email unscramble script)

-Author uses and advocates opensource.
-Design used [here](https://agusmakmun.github.io/) is also open to [fork](https://github.com/rahulrajpl/rahulrajpl.github.io) and improve further.
+I use and advocate opensource.
+Design used here is also open to fork.

 **Disclaimer**